 was re-introduced in the Frontier Adventures area of the park for the

-|Reconstruction of the Schwabinchen began in July of 1993 and included some modifications including removal of the original German themed backdrop and the rides central metal panels and lighting.
-The ride received a complete rehab as part of its installation in the new location.
-With the new location came a new name, and the ride was re-christened El Sombrero to better fit in with the Spanish-inspired new portion of Frontier Adventures.
+|Reconstruction of the Schwabinchen began in July of 1993 and included some modifications such as the removal of the original German themed backdrop and the ride's central metal panels and lighting.
+The ride received a complete rehab before its installation in the new location along with a new name.
+The ride was re-christened El Sombrero to better fit in with the Spanish-inspired new portion of Frontier Adventures.

-hanging baskets.
+and huge hanging baskets.
 The ride's backdrop was replaced with a low

 out of what had been a colorful Bavarian folk dance.